learn-co-curriculum/phase-0-html-album-cover-lab/README.md

 You may not have encountered the `span` tag before, so if you are curious, take a moment to [read up on some reference material] to better understand its use.

-Run `httpserver` and copy the IP address it provides to see the album cover as you build it.
+Run `httpserver` and copy the IP address it provides into a new browser tab to see your work in action.
+Alternatively, if you are working in a local environment, open `index.html` to view the Album Cover as you build it.

 To run the tests, hit `ctrl`+`C` to stop the server, then run `learn` to make sure you've met all the deliverables and passed the tests.
 When you're finished,